rekhers/california-elections/README.md

 One of the major things I would have done on a larger project would have been to write the Map code as a class that accepts different configurations of data as a parameter.
 This way, we could change the data object such that the user could toggle between data views.
 One example of this would be seeing one candidate's popularity across all counties as a choropleth.

-In order maintain a more complicated application with different versions of data, I would likely consider using a framework to maintain state across the application.
+In order maintain a more complicated application with different versions of data, I would likely consider using a framework like React to help maintain state.

 ## Build